samiitdh/SSL_Project/Instructions.md

 Administrator:\
-Add a button to home_admin.php "Room Occupancy" to take him to "admin_room.php" - Taken by Sathvik
+Add a button to home_admin.php "Room Occupancy" to take him to "admin_room.php" - Done by Sathvik

 "admin_room.php" - Done by Sathvik\
 In this page, there is a text box for entering the room number which a table with the columns "Taken By", "Date", "Time" (from the "rooms" table).
 In the bottom of this page, there is a button "View Room Requests"(To admin_roomreq.php)